 Income tax in the UK operates through a system of allowances and bands of income.
 Each individual has a personal allowance, which is deducted from total income before tax to give taxable income.
-Taxpayers under 65 years old receive a personal allowance of £4,615, while older people are entitled to higher personal allowances (see Table 2).
-If income for those aged 65 or over exceeds a certain limit (£18,300 in 2003-04), then the allowance becomes subject to a taper of 50% (meaning that every pound earned above the £18,300 threshold reduces the personal allowance by 50 pence), which gradually reduces it to a minimum level equal to the allowance for the under-65s.
+Taxpayers under 65 years old receive a personal allowance of £4,745, while older people are entitled to higher personal allowances (see Table 2).

-Table 2: Personal allowances, 2003-04
+Table 2: Personal allowances, 2004-05